contactdilarayilmaz/hailo-faceid-detection/README.md

 Real-time face recognition system for Raspberry Pi 5 with Hailo AI accelerator.
 Provides persistent person identification across video frames using deep learning embeddings and an optimized tracking system.

-## Code Health Status

-The codebase has been verified for:
-- ✅ Syntax validation: All Python files compile without errors
-- ✅ Import structure: All imports are correctly defined
-- ✅ Function definitions: All functions are properly implemented
-- ✅ Error handling: Try-except blocks are in place
-- ✅ Thread safety: Proper use of locks and queues for async operations

 **Note**: The code requires Hailo SDK installed on the system to run.
 Import errors for `hailo_apps` during static analysis are expected and do not indicate code issues.

 **Optional dependency**: `annoy` package is optional.
 If not installed, ANN features will be disabled automatically.